Wall Stud Calculator guide

 When should I use the Wall Stud Calculator?

 Use it when your task matches one of these common needs: Estimate studs for a simple interior wall.
 Compare 16-inch and 24-inch on-center spacing.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Wall Stud Calculator doing with my inputs?

-In plain language: The calculator counts studs from wall length and on-center spacing, adds two studs per opening plus extra corner studs, adds waste, then adds plate pieces from wall length and board length.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator uses floor(wall length in inches / on-center spacing) + 1 for layout studs, adds two studs per opening plus extra corner studs, rounds vertical studs up after waste, then adds plate pieces from wall length, plate rows, and board length.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Wall Stud Calculator inputs mean?

-Wall length and height: the planned wall size in feet.
-Stud spacing: on-center spacing, commonly 16 or 24 inches.
-Openings: door or window openings; the tool adds two extra studs per opening as a simple allowance.
-Plate rows: horizontal top and bottom runs along the wall, often 2 or 3 rows.
+Wall length and height: the straight wall size in feet.
+Use the planned framing height, not the finished drywall height.
+Stud spacing: on-center spacing in inches, commonly 16 or 24 for many simple residential layouts.
+Openings: door or window openings; the tool adds two extra vertical studs per opening as a simple allowance.
+Plate rows: horizontal top and bottom runs along the wall, often 2 rows for a simple partition or 3 rows when a double top plate is planned.
+Board length: the purchased lumber or stud length used to round plate pieces up to whole boards.

 How should I read the Wall Stud Calculator answer?